!Let's Talk! Button

 Celebrating Awareness Day

-There are many things you can do to raise awareness about pit bulls.
+There are many ways to raise awareness about pit bulls, especially on National Pit bull Awareness Day.
 Even just sharing posts on social media can help dispel harmful stereotypes.
 You can also support a pit bull rescue by donating or volunteering.
 Of course, if you have a pit, treat Fido to a special snack or a new toy, and get that tail going!

 As your animal hospital in Peterborough, ON, we’re here for you.
 Contact us anytime!